Research

 Funding:

 2021 to Present National Science Foundation, CAREER DEB-2046467 - Integrating natural history collections to explore the functional morphology and evolution of the parent-offspring conflict in mosses.
-PI: Budke JM.
+Principal Investigator: Budke JM.
 Online Abstract

 Relevant publications: